ameliadrozdowska22/YOLOv8-mask-generation/README.md

 ### Program's functionalities:

-**1. Filtering certain furniture from the image**
+**1. Filtering specific furniture from the image**
- - detectection all objects from the image
+ - detection of all objects from the image
- - providing masks of only certain furniture (chair, couch, bed and dining table)
+ - providing masks of only specific furniture (chair, couch, bed and dining table)

 **2. Mask Generation**
  - generation of masks for all the filtered furniture objects.

-**3. Saving to the local File**
+**3. Saving to the local file**
  - saving the masks into a local folder as PNG files with a name of the detected object.

-## Getting strated
+## Getting started
 To ensure that the program runs on your device first install unltralytics.
 Run this line of code on your terminal\
 `pip install ultralytics`